Suburban RV Furnace Won't Work on Shore Power - Complete Fix Guide

 The Problem

-Your Suburban furnace issue is a classic symptom of converter voltage problems.
+You can fix your Suburban RV furnace that won't run on shore power in under 15 minutes with just a multimeter and basic tools.
 RV furnace control boards are designed to operate on 12V DC, but many converters output 13.8V or higher when plugged into shore power.

 What's Going Wrong